 5

-Moreover, we are told that God himself chose to become a human in order to save human beings and unite them to himself.
+In addition to this passage from Genesis 1, we are told that God values human life so much that he chose to become a human in order to save human beings and unite them to himself.
 Thus, the value which each human life possesses is, as a recent decree from the Dicastery of the Doctrine and the Faith says, infinite.
 Revelation then fills in the picture that is vaguely sketched by reason and offers a foundation for our ethical focus on the life and dignity of the human person.

 Summary